-The mother of 9-month-old Elizabeth is concerned—she used to be able to leave baby Elizabeth with the babysitter no problem, but lately when she hands Elizabeth over, the baby just cries and cries.
+The mother of 9-month-old Elizabeth is concerned—she used to be able to leave baby Elizabeth with the babysitter no problem, but lately, when she hands Elizabeth over, the baby just cries and cries.

 According to WebMD, it is very typical for babies 8-14 months old to have some level of separation anxiety or clinginess, and other sources say that for small children 18 months to nearly 3 years old, separation anxiety is quite typical as well.

 This is to attempt to get the parent back into their presence again.
-Sometimes children even have anxiety at the mere thought of leaving their parent, and may cry for a while after they are gone.
+Sometimes children even have anxiety at the mere thought of leaving their parents and may cry for a while after they are gone.

 Besides that, he was having trouble sleeping because he was so scared at night.
 Also, there were plenty of kids in the neighborhood to play with, but James didn’t seem interested in going outside.
 All he wanted was to stay home.

-When she mentioned all this to his pediatrician, he asked more questions and soon they realized James had separation anxiety disorder.
+When she mentioned all this to his pediatrician, he asked more questions and soon they realized James had a separation anxiety disorder.
 The intensity was quite extreme, so with counseling and positive reinforcement, James was able to overcome his fears.

-If your child has experienced separation anxiety, or you think he or she might have separation anxiety disorder, here is a guide with everything you need to know.
+If your child has experienced separation anxiety, or you think he or she might have a separation anxiety disorder, here is a guide with everything you need to know.

 Why do babies get separation anxiety?

 Think in terms of what a baby can or cannot understand.
-A baby knows that his or her mother is there to offer the baby everything he or she needs.
-The baby almost feel as if he or she is part of the mother, or attached somehow.
+A baby knows that their mother is there to offer the baby everything they need.
+The baby almost feels as if they are a part of the mother, or attached somehow.

 So then, the baby really notices when mom leaves the room.
-Since a baby has no concept of time, he or she becomes scared.
+Since a baby has no concept of time, they become scared.
 The other concept the baby doesn’t grasp yet is permanency.
-He or she doesn’t have much memory of experiences to go on.
+They don’t have much memory of experiences to go on.

 Playing peek-a-boo is actually more than just a fun game—it’s a way for babies to start to develop the knowledge that mom and dad are there all the time and even though they can’t be seen for a minute, they are still there.